 I don’t think I’m obligated, but my business has waste batteries

 Comply Direct have a partnership with BatteryBack who provide a range of battery cans with varying specifications to suit the needs of many types of business.
 Get in touch today to request your battery bin.
-We can also free arrange collections of the bin and replacement bins when full.
+We can also arrange free collections of the bin and replacement bins when full.
 There is a charge for the initial installation of a battery container, however, collections are free of charge thereafter once the bins are full and have reached 40kg of waste batteries.

 If you need any further information about the Waste Batteries Regulations or would like to chat to one of our experts, please do not hesitate to get in touch today.